ddella/Syslog-NG/README.md

 ### Start Rsyslog

-Note that your host's `$PWD/conf` folder should be populated with a file named `syslog-ng.conf`.
+Note that the directory `$PWD/conf` folder should be populated with a file named `syslog-ng.conf`.
 See below for a minimal configuration file.

 ```conf
 @version: 3.9